 Class 2 qualification

-The class 2 qualification is simple: fill out the application form and send it with the required fee to NZTA.
-They will send you back the load pilot guide.
-There are 90 questions to study and you will get a random 30 of the 90.
-The fee is $120 to take the test and you can book it online but you must attend a session at a training centre.
+To become a class 2 load pilot you must complete a Transport Agency-approved load pilot course via ASPEQ.
+The fee is $138 to take the exam and you can book it online but you must attend a session at a training centre.

 Class 1 qualification

 You must have had either: